dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 ???
+* other elements got axed
-this used to be a thing
+* this used to be a thing

 ---